-Key observations We are satisfied that the assumptions applied in respect of the valuation of the scheme liabilities are appropriate.
+We are satisfied that the assumptions applied in respect of the valuation of the scheme liabilities are appropriate.
 These assumptions fall within the middle of our acceptable range.

 We concur with the recognition of a pre-tax, non-cash exceptional credit of £35.2m in the income statement as a result of the change from RPI to CPI.

 We consider the disclosure around the sensitivity analysis to be appropriate and consistent with our work performed as per Note 27 of the Annual Report.

-Revenue recognition f or the bus division Key audit matter description In the bus division the key audit matter over revenue recognition has been focused on whether recognising revenue in relation to concessionary fare income, contract sales and most significantly Quality Incentive Contract premiums (QIC) in London Bus is appropriate.
+Revenue recognition for the bus division

+In the bus division the key audit matter over revenue recognition has been focused on whether recognising revenue in relation to concessionary fare income, contract sales and most significantly Quality Incentive Contract premiums (QIC) in London Bus is appropriate.
 Judgement is involved in determining QIC revenue which is based on performance measures associated with the contract.
 Revenue for the year ended 30 June 2018 totalled £934.2m (2017:£902.0m) for the bus operating segment (see segmental analysis Note 3 of the Annual Report).
 Due to the management judgement involved in determining QIC revenue we deemed this a potential fraud risk for our audit.

-How the scope of our audit responded to the key audit matter We gained an in-depth understanding of the process undertaken to recognise revenue in the bus businesses with the finance team assessing this was in-line with external contracts in place.
-We performed detailed testing to supporting documentation of the key revenue balances at each bus business within our audit scope including assessing the judgements associated with the Quality Incentive Contract premium income recognised in London Bus.
-Key observations We are satisfied that the recognition of revenue in the bus division is appropriate.
+- We gained an in-depth understanding of the process undertaken to recognise revenue in the bus businesses with the finance team assessing this was in-line with external contracts in place. - We performed detailed testing to supporting documentation of the key revenue balances at each bus business within our audit scope including assessing the judgements associated with the Quality Incentive Contract premium income recognised in London Bus.

+We are satisfied that the recognition of revenue in the bus division is appropriate.